Families must be income eligible at the time they apply.

 HOW TO APPLY TO THE SECTION 8 HCV WAITING LIST:

-Applications can be picked up at the Housing Council office during business hours.
-You can also call or email us and ask to have an application mailed to you.
-You will need to give us your complete name and mailing address.
+Applications can be gotten at the Josephine Housing Council in office during business hours, or outside near the Walk-up Window.
+Applications may be requested by mail or email also, be sure to provide your complete name and mailing address.
 Applications will not be emailed.

 Click here to request an application.

-If you need help filling out the application, let us know.
-We will schedule an appointment with Housing Council staff to help you.
+If you need help filling-out the application, let us know.
+We will schedule an appointment with a staff member to help you.

 Complete and return the application to our office during business hours.
-We will review the application to make sure you have filled out everything.
-You can also mail the application back or if the office is closed, put it through the drop slot to the right of the front window.
-If there is missing information or signatures, we will contact you and give you time to provide what is necessary.
+We will review the application to make sure you have filled-out everything.
+You may also mail the application back or if the office is closed, put it through our after-hours Drop Slot located on the right of our Walk-up window.
+If there is missing information or signatures, we will call you for the information or mail you a letter to provide what is necessary.
+If you do not respond or mail is returned to us, your application would be dropped.

 WHAT YOU WILL NEED WHEN YOU TURN IN YOUR APPLICATION:

-At the time you apply, you will need to make sure you list a physical address and a mailing address on your application.
-If your mailing address changes after you turned in your application, you will need to contact us to update the information.
+At the time you apply, make sure you list a physical address and a mailing address on your application.
+If your mailing address changes after you turn in your application, you will need to contact us to update the information.
 You can do this in person, by phone, or by email.

 All family members who are on the application will be required to provide proof of their Social Security number.
 You can apply for a card here.
-There are some community resources that might be able to help you apply for a replacement card.
-You can reach the United Community Action Network at 541-956-4050 or by visiting their website at http://www.ucancap.org/
+There are some community resources that might help you apply for a replacement card.
+You may reach out to United Community Action Network (UCAN) at (541) 956-4050, or by visiting their website at http://www.ucancap.org/ for their help.

 FAQ